 “In Luke 24 (you can read it for yourself and see) Jesus rises from the dead, on that day meets with his disciples, and then, again that day, he ascends to heaven from the town of Bethany.
 But when you read Acts 1, written by the same author, you find that Jesus did not ascend on that day or that place.
 Jesus instead spends forty days with his disciples proving to them that he had been raised from the dead (it’s not clear why he would have to prove it!
 Let alone do so for forty days!), and only then – forty days after his resurrection – does he ascend.
 And here he ascends not from Bethany but Jerusalem.
 Luke tells the same story twice, and in two radically different ways.
 Historical accuracy does not appear to be his major concern.”

-As philosopher Tim McGrew points out, other ancient historians have used this device, including Sallust, Lucian, Cicero, and Quintillian.
+As philosopher Tim McGrew points out, other ancient historians have used this technique, including Sallust, Lucian, Cicero, and Quintillian.
 (Historiae, Vera Historia 56-57, De Orateore 3.27.104-105, Institutio Oratoria 8.4)

 Luke uses this technique elsewhere.
 Paul tells us he went to Arabia for three years after his conversion.
 Let’s read Galatians 1:16-20: